How long does it take to get a CDL?

 Which trucking companies pay the most in 2026?

-+Top-paying trucking companies for 2026:
++ Top-paying trucking companies for 2026:

 - Swift Transportation: $55K-$80K (experience-based)

-- Schneider National: $58K-$85K (good benefits)
+- Schneider National: $58K-$85K (strong benefits)

 - Knight-Swift: $60K-$90K (largest fleet)